2rootv3/BdBomber/README.md

 # BdBomber
 Bangladeshi number bombing tool.

-This tool run on linux:

-install the gihub:
-apt install git

-install the python :
-apt install python

-now run your tool...

-Enjoy.......
+After run this tool you need to install the requirements For install the all requirement run this cmd:
+**pip install -r requiremen.txt**